 I know this review seems awfully short and terse, but there's really not much to say about this pedal.
-It's clean, it sounds good, it has low noise, the boost may be useful to some people, and it is not great for bass due to losing a bit of low end.
+It's clean, it sounds good at moderate settings, it has low noise, the boost may be useful to some people, and the standard model is not great for bass due to losing a bit of low end.
 That's about it.

 Price in USD: new $199, used $125 to $175

 or on Amazon